-All federal student aid will be disbursed to continuing (students previously enrolled at Louisburg College) students' accounts sometime after the first day of classes.
-New student federal student aid will be disbursed 30 calendar days after the first day of classes.
+All federal student aid will be disbursed to the student's account 30 calendar days after the first day of classes.
 The financial aid office will disburse the student's aid via the Common Origination and Disbursement System (COD) and will be reflected on the student's account.